BrunoFtti/immfly_backend_test/README.md

 - SQL: experience with MySQL
 - NoSQL: experience with MongoDB
 - RabbitMQ: I've used it mostly as a consumer, but also handled message manual reinsertions and acknowledgements.
 Used it for 2 years.
-- Git: more than 7 years of experience with git.
+- Git: more than 7 years of experience.